 Portland, Ore. — A pilot project in the Pacific Northwest is out to show that secondary sorting could prove to be an economic way to capture additional plastics from the recycling stream, items not initially recovered at material recovery facilities.

-Managed by the Plastics Industry Association trade group, this secondary sorting project in Portland, Ore., diverts materials already run through a handful of area MRFs.
+Managed by the Plastics Industry Association, this secondary sorting project in Portland diverts materials already run through a handful of area MRFs.
 Instead of going to landfills, the material is reprocessed at a separate MRF designed to capture even more material.

-MRFs essentially are designed to capture PET and high density polyethylene bottles for the most part, but there is plenty of other material that has value flowing through the equipment, said Rob Flores, vice president of sustainability at Berry Global Group Inc.
+MRFs essentially are designed to capture PET and high density polyethylene bottles, but there is plenty of other material that has value flowing through the equipment, said Rob Flores, vice president of sustainability at Berry Global Group Inc.

 That Evansville, Ind.-based plastics processor is one of several funding sponsors of the effort officially called the Pacific Northwest Secondary Sorting Demonstration Project.

-"Our hope is to prove this program out so other municipalities can adopt this," said Amy Waterman, a spokesman for Berry.
+"Our hope is to prove this program out so other municipalities can adopt this," said Amy Waterman, a spokeswoman for Berry.

 Other sponsors include American Chemistry Council, Americas Styrenics, Carton Council, LyondellBasell, Milliken and Metro, the regional government in the Portland area.

-Titus MRF Services of Concord, Calif., oversaw creation of the temporary, secondary facility in warehouse space, he said.
+Titus MRF Services of Concord, Calif., oversaw creation of the temporary, secondary facility in warehouse space.